 - There can be prolapse of the bladder into the vagina.
 The medical term for this is a cystocele.

 - Or, both the urethra and the bladder can prolapse into the vagina at the same time.
 The medical term for this is a cystourethrocele.
-This is the most common type of GU prolapse.
+This is the most common type of pelvic organ prolapse.

-Prolapse affecting the rear (posterior) part of the pelvis
+Prolapse affecting the rear part of the pelvis (posterior prolapse)

 - There can be prolapse of the back passage (rectum) into the vagina.
 The medical term for this is a rectocele.
-This is the third most common type of GU prolapse.
+This is the third most common type of pelvic organ prolapse.

 - There can be prolapse of the womb (uterus) into the vagina.
 This is called a uterine prolapse.
-It is the second most common type of GU prolapse.
+It is the second most common type of pelvic organ prolapse.

 - If a woman has had her womb removed (a hysterectomy), the end of the vagina that would normally attach to the neck of the womb (cervix) is closed up during the operation.
 This now blind end of the vagina is referred to as the vaginal vault.
 The vaginal vault can prolapse into the vagina.
 This is known as a vault prolapse.

 - There can be prolapse of the space between the rectum and the womb, known as the pouch of Douglas, into the vagina.
 The medical term for this is an enterocele.
-Loops of bowel may be present in the prolapse, enclosed within the prolapse.
+Loops of bowel may be present in the prolapse.

-You can have a genitourinary (GU) prolapse and not have any symptoms from it.
+You can have a pelvic organ prolapse and not have any symptoms from it.
 It may just be noticed by a doctor when you are examined for another reason - for example, when you have a cervical smear test.